 - 12. Be aware of the current controversies within the discipline, the limitations of current knowledge within the discipline and the major thinkers within the discipline. - 13.
-Demonstrate, through the completion of an honours thesis, the ability to formulate a research question or thesis, use the scholarly methods and theories current in the discipline, and critically evaluate primary sources and/or research data in the discipline at an advanced undergraduate level.
-The policy regarding examination of the honours thesis can be found in the Academic Policies and Procedures section.
+Demonstrate, through the completion of an honours thesis or major project, the ability to formulate a research question or thesis, use the scholarly methods and theories current in the discipline, and critically evaluate primary sources and/or research data in the discipline at an advanced undergraduate level.